 The Capri was built in Australia by Ford using a Mazda 323 chassis and engine, while the body was designed by Ghia.
 Most of the Capris built ended up in America and Australia.
 Production abruptly ended in 1994 as sales simply plummeted.
 However, in 1991, it did outsell the Mazda Miata, which is still made today.

 As the Barchetta slowly morphed into a Mercury Capri, the latter gained weight and became longer.
 The Barchetta's wheelbase was 90 inches, the Capri is 95 inches.
-The overall length went from 137 in. to 166 in., and the width from 61 in. to 64 in.
+The overall length went from 137 inches to 166 inches, and the width from 61 inches to 64 inches.
 The Capri also had a rear seat.

-As far as performance, the Barchetta took 13 seconds to go from 0-60 mph, while the Capri XR2 got there in 8 seconds.
+As far as performance, the Barchetta took 13 seconds to go from 0 to 60 mph, while the Capri XR2 got there in 8 seconds.

-The Capri sold well in 1991 and was often called a "Barbie" car for women, because in reality, it was not a true sports car like the Miata, but a sporty-looking car for around town.
+The Capri sold well in 1991 and was often called a "Barbie" car, because in reality, it was not a true sports car (like the Miata) but just a sporty-looking car for around town.